 MPG White Paper Emeritus Gruppe

-Project Group: "White Paper - Animal Testing in the Max Planck Society"
+Project Group: "White Paper - Animal Research in the Max Planck Society"

 Brain Organoids: Alternatives to Animal Testing in Neuroscience

 Dr. Thomas Rauen